wp-plugins/multi-rating/readme.txt

 There are three ways to place a rating form into a post:

 * Setting display position of rating form in plugin settings to before_content or after_content
 * Inserting the '[displayRatingForm]' shorcode into your post.
-You can use a different post ID by adding parameter post_id i.e. ‘[displayRatingForm post_id="10" title="My rating form"]’ for post ID 10
+You can use a different post ID by adding parameter post_id i.e. ‘[displayRatingForm post_id="10" title="My rating form"]’ for post ID 10.
+If you do not set a post_id, the current post ID from the WP loop is used.
 * Modifying theme code to call API function 'display_rating_form()'.
 This function must be called with the loop or the post ID must be provided as a parameter i.e. ‘echo display_rating_form(array('post_id' => "10", 'title' => 'My rating form')’ for post ID 10.
+If you do not set a post_id, the current post ID from the WP loop is used.

 = How do I add a rating results into my post =